Are You a Christmas Light Newbie?

 By the way, we sell Christmas lights as you know.
 It's how we make our living.
 So when we're advising you to buy fewer lights and start small, you know that's advice from the heart!

 - Keep Your Feet On the Ground - At Least Mostly.
-Yes, the most breathtaking displays you've seen have certainly not been ground bound.
+Yes, the most breathtaking displays you've seen have certainly not been ground-bound.

-In those displays, towering trees were festooned with Christmas lights from tip to trunk.
+In those displays, towering trees were festooned with Christmas lights from tip to the trunk.
 Multi-story buildings were set aglow from foundation to peak with lights, many attached to dizzying heights with what must have been gravity-defying, fearless agility.

-But those light displays were likely completed either by professionals, or by very experienced Christmas Enthusiasts.
+But those light displays were likely completed either by professionals or by very experienced Christmas Enthusiasts.
 Even the planning of such a display can be overwhelming - let alone the execution.